 The tools on the Analyze tabs allow you to create and manipulate simulated trades, examine risk profiles, and explore probabilities.
-The Analyze tab has the following subtabs: Add Simulated Trades, Risk Profile, Probability Analysis, Economic Data, thinkBack, and Fundamentals.
+The Analyze tab has the following subtabs: Add Simulated Trades, Risk Profile, Probability Analysis, Economic Data, thinkBack, Fundamentals, and Earnings.

 Add Simulated Trades